linhmtran168/ansible-java-ubuntu/README.md

 Role Name
 =========

-The role for install java 8 on ubuntu systeam
+The role for install java 8 on ubuntu system

 Role Variables
 --------------